 - Arrive: Berlin – Tegel Airport (TXL), Terminal C, 20:18, 7m early

 - Duration: 53 min

 - Equipment: Saab 2000

-Though we checked in online, we arrived at the airport quite early – by about 10 minutes to five – since we had to stop by the bag drop for our checked luggage, and since I wanted to spend plenty of time checking out the lounge before heading to the gate.
+Though we checked in online, we arrived at the airport quite early.
+I didn’t know what to expect at bag drop, and wanted to spend extra time in the lounge.
 Unfortunately, I made a very rookie mistake.
 I’ve taken enough flights out of smaller Asian/European airports that I should have known that check-in often doesn’t start until 2 hours prior to departure.
 Oops.
 I wasn’t thinking about that, and sure enough, that’s exactly when airberlin opens its check-in desks.
 We ended up having to sit around for almost half an hour until the bag drop opened.
 Once it did, though, we were taken care of quickly by a rather businesslike German agent, and were also through security in no time at all – still giving us plenty of time to lounge around before catching our flight.

 After an enjoyable visit to the Erste Premier Lounge, we headed over to the gate area approximately 40 minutes before scheduled departure time.
 On the way, if you’re an antique car enthusiast, there’s a restored 1935 Skoda on display next to the escalators leading down to the C gates.

 Boarding was called about 7:05, and since our plane was parked at a remote stand, we were bused to the plane.
 One thing I really dislike about remote stands – the fact that every airline I’ve flown insists on filling every last square inch of space on the bus before bringing a second one.

 Anyway, if youre an avgeek, the positive of boarding through a remote stand is the fine view of the plane before you board.